 Omaha Man Convicted of Attempted Enticement of a Minor

-In late August 2020, Mongar responded to an online prostitution advertisement by texting the phone number listed in the ad.
-An undercover law enforcement officer purporting to be a 15-year-old female responded to Mongar’s texts.
-Mongar arranged to meet the 15-year-old female at a gas station in Omaha, offering to pay the female in exchange for oral sex and agreeing to bring her alcohol.
-When Mongar arrived at the gas station, he was detained by law enforcement.
-Mongar admitted to answering the prostitution ad and texting with a person he believed to be a 15-year-old female.
+In late August 2020, Theisen responded to an online prostitution advertisement by texting the phone number listed in the ad.
+An undercover law enforcement officer purporting to be a 15-year-old female responded to Theisen’s texts.
+Theisen arranged to meet the 15-year-old female on February 2, 2021 at the girl’s apartment building in Omaha, offering to pay the female $200 for two hours of her time, during which the girl was expected to perform sexual acts with Theisen.
+Theisen was arrested when he arrived at the apartment building.

 This case was brought as part of Project Safe Childhood, a nationwide initiative to combat the growing epidemic of child sexual exploitation and abuse launched in May 2006 by the Department of Justice.
 Led by United States Attorney’s Offices and the Criminal Division's Child Exploitation and Obscenity Section (CEOS), Project Safe Childhood marshals federal, state and local resources to better locate, apprehend and prosecute individuals who exploit children via the Internet, as well as to identify and rescue victims.
 For more information about Project Safe Childhood, please visit www.projectsafechildhood.gov.

 This case was investigated by the Omaha FBI's Child Exploitation and Human Trafficking Task Force and the Douglas County Sheriff’s Office.